lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 ### No GeoTIFF files found

-**Problem**: `data/raw/` directory is empty or files are missing.
+**Problem**: `data/` directory is empty or files are missing (flat structure).

 **Solution**:
 1. Run the acquisition tool: `python src/data_acquisition/gee_loader.py`
 2. When prompted, choose how many datasets to export (0 = all), review the task summary, and start the Drive tasks
 3. Wait for the exports to complete in Google Earth Engine
-4. **Automatic downloads**: Once Google Drive API is configured (see SETUP_GUIDE.md Step 4), files are automatically downloaded from Google Drive to `data/raw/` as export tasks complete.
+4. **Automatic downloads**: Once Google Drive API is configured (see SETUP_GUIDE.md Step 4), files are automatically downloaded from Google Drive to `data/` as export tasks complete.
 No manual step required.
-5. If downloads are not working automatically, re-run the acquisition tool once exports complete; it will automatically download any newly available rasters to `data/raw/`
+5. If downloads are not working automatically, re-run the acquisition tool once exports complete; it will automatically download any newly available rasters to `data/`
 6. SMAP rasters should appear with `_res_250_...` filenames (e.g., `soil_moisture_res_250_sm_surface.tif`).
-The pipeline automatically filters out any old `_res_3000_...` files when 250m versions exist, so you can safely keep both in `data/raw/` - only the 250m versions will be used.
+The pipeline automatically filters out any old `_res_3000_...` files when 250m versions exist, so you can safely keep both in `data/` - only the 250m versions will be used.
 7. **Dataset filtering**: Only scoring-required datasets are imported for processing.
-Files like `land_cover_res_250_Map.tif` and `soil_type_res_250_b0.tif` will be in `data/raw/` (exported to Google Drive) but are automatically excluded from processing.
+Files like `land_cover_res_250_Map.tif` and `soil_type_res_250_b0.tif` will be in `data/` (exported to Google Drive) but are automatically excluded from processing.
 This is expected behavior - only scoring-required files (soil_moisture, SOC b0/b10, pH b0/b10, soil_temperature) are processed.
 8. **Depth layers**: For SOC and pH, ensure both `*_b0.tif` and `*_b10.tif` files are present.
 The system averages both layers for more accurate scoring.
 Deeper layers (b30, b60) are not needed.

 ### Final merged data CSV is empty